Phoenix Wright: Ace Attorney – Justice for All: Plot

-During an awards ceremony, Maya is kidnapped by assassin Shelly de Killer, who threatens to kill her if Phoenix does not win an acquittal for actor Matt Engarde, who has been arrested under suspicion of killing his rival, Juan Corrida.
+During an awards ceremony after the new year, Maya is kidnapped by assassin Shelly de Killer, who threatens to kill her if Phoenix does not win an acquittal for actor Matt Engarde, who has been arrested under suspicion of killing his rival, Juan Corrida.
 As a "present", de Killer shoots Franziska, rendering her unable to act as prosecutor.
 At the last second, Edgeworth arrives and steps in to replace her.
 While in court, Phoenix points to evidence that proves that Engarde's manager, Adrian Andrews, planted evidence to frame Engarde, suggesting that she is Corrida's murderer; Andrews exercises her right to remain silent.
 However, Phoenix is horrified when he later discovers that Engarde is the one who hired de Killer to assassinate Juan to prevent him and Andrews from revealing a scandal at the awards ceremony that would have destroyed Engarde's reputation.
 Phoenix subsequently has an internal dilemma over whether to convict Engarde at the cost of Maya's life, or acquit him, which would save Maya but have Andrews take the fall for Corrida's murder.
 With help from Edgeworth and evidence obtained by Franziska, Phoenix reveals to de Killer that Engarde betrayed his trust and planned to blackmail him with hidden camera footage of the murder.
 Furious, de Killer cancels his contract with Engarde and declares him his next target; fearing for his life, Engarde pleads guilty.
 As thanks for Phoenix revealing Engarde's betrayal, de Killer releases Maya, who reunites with Phoenix and Pearl.

 Edgeworth explains that his absence was spent soul-searching for "the answer" as to what it means to be a prosecutor; he and Phoenix reconcile, while Franziska leaves.
 Edgeworth confronts her at the airport, where Franziska breaks down and admits her jealousy of Edgeworth and desire to prove herself superior to him, but now feels that she cannot with such huge losses on her record.
 Recognizing that she needs to find the same answers he did, she returns to Germany.
 There is also a bad ending where Engarde is found not guilty, and Andrews is subsequently convicted; as a result, Phoenix gives up practicing law and, despite being certain that de Killer released Maya, he never sees her again.